Black Bears in Tennessee

 If I have a bear getting into garbage in my neighborhood, wouldn’t the simplest thing be to just trap the bear and move it someplace else?

-While relocation is an option to the immediate issue, it will not solve the underlying problem.
+While relocation is an option for the immediate issue, it will not solve the underlying problem.
 Unless garbage is properly stored, another bear will move in and the problem will start all over again.
 In addition, black bears have an incredible homing instinct and can travel amazing distances in relatively short periods of time.
 Research has shown that even bears that have been trapped and moved 10, 20 even 55 air miles away can still find their way home.
 Ultimately, relocating bears is not an effective long-term management tool.
 Instead, the proper storage of human-related foods and never feeding bears is the key.

 Why is it that nuisance complaints always seem to rise in April and peak in the summer?